b860228b/schooloflust/walkthrough.md

 ---

 ### Mom's room:
-- Search her closet (Received rusty key)
+- Search her closet (Received rusty key) [You can't get the quest 'Mysterious shed' if you take the key now.
+You can go to visit the garage door first.]
 - Nightstand -> Read diary

 ---